-The Group recognises the importance of shareholderThe Chairman, in conjunction with the Company Secretary,communications.
-The Group seeks to maintain a regular dialogueensures that the Directors' knowledge is kept up to date on keywith both existing and potential new shareholders in order toissues and developments pertaining to the Group, and on itscommunicate the Group's strategy and progress and to understandoperational environment and to the Directors' responsibilities asthe needs and expectations of shareholders.members of the Board.
+The Group recognises the importance of shareholder communications.
+The Group seeks to maintain a regular dialogue with both existing and potential new shareholders in order to communicate the Group's strategy and progress and to understand the needs and expectations of shareholders.